Jaeun-Choi98/jaeun-choi98.github.io/study.md

 ---
 layout: blog
-title: Study Books
+title: Study Board
 slug: /study
 ---

-This is a "Study Books" page, displaying a list of my study.
+This is a "Study Board" page, displaying a list of my study.
 <br />